Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Abstract

 \section{Abstract}

-In low-power wireless networks, Synchronous transmissions (ST) protocols provide high reliability and energy-efficiency in the presence of little or no interference, while dependable ST protocols provide high reliability in harsher environments, through the use of custom rules, fixed configurations and higher retransmissions.
-Yet, such dependable solutions often trade energy-efficiency for dependability, favoring wasting energy under normal conditions to survive highly-interfered episodes.
-We argue that, complementary to their dependability, ST protocols should be \textit{adaptive}: their wireless stack should (1) tackle external environment dynamics and (2) adapt to its topology over time.
+The last decade saw an emergence of Synchronous Transmissions (ST) as an effective communication paradigm in low-power wireless networks.
+Numerous ST protocols provide high reliability and energy efficiency in normal wireless conditions, for a large variety of traffic requirements.
+Recently, with the EWSN dependability competitions, the community pushed ST to harsher and highly-interfered environments, improving upon classical ST protocols through the use of custom rules, hand-tailored parameters, and additional retransmissions.
+The results are sophisticated protocols, that require prior expert knowledge and extensive testing, often tuned for a specific deployment and envisioned scenario.
+In this paper, we explore how ST protocols can benefit from \textit{self-adaptivity}; a self-adaptive ST protocol selects itself its best parameters to (1) tackle external environment dynamics and (2) adapt to its topology over time.

-We introduce \textit{Dimmer} as a self-adaptive, all-to-all communication primitive.
-Dimmer builds on LWB and uses Reinforcement Learning to tune its flooding parameters and match the current properties of the medium.
-By learning how to behave from unlabeled traces, Dimmer adapts to different interference types and patterns, and is even able to tackle previously unseen interference.
-In addition, we share through Dimmer insights on how to efficiently design AI-based systems for constrained devices, and evaluate our protocol on two deployments of 18 and 48 resource-constrained sensor nodes (4~MHz CPU, 10~kB RAM), showing it improves reliability under WiFi interference and IEEE 802.15.4 jamming, while turning superfluous transmitters off in the absence of disturbances.
+We introduce \textit{Dimmer} as a self-adaptive ST protocol.
+Dimmer builds on LWB and uses Reinforcement Learning to tune its parameters and match the current properties of the wireless medium.
+By learning how to behave from an unlabeled dataset, Dimmer adapts to different interference types and patterns, and is able to tackle previously unseen interference.
+With Dimmer, we explore how to efficiently design AI-based systems for constrained devices, and outline the benefits and downfalls of AI-based low-power networking.
+We evaluate our protocol on two deployments of resource-constrained nodes achieving 95.8\% reliability against strong, unknown WiFi interference.
+Our results outperform baselines such as non-adaptive ST protocols ($\sim$27\%) and PID controllers, and show a performance close to hand-crafted and more sophisticated solutions, such as Crystal ($\sim$99\%).